ad-freiburg/elevant/docs/add_benchmark.md

     predicted Wikipedia titles that match the regular expression `Q[0-9]+` will be interpreted as Wikidata QIDs.
     - `start_char`: The character offset of the start of the label (including) within the article text
     - `end_char`: The character offset of the end of the label (excluding) within the article text
+    - `coref`(*optional*): A boolean flag indicating whether the ground truth label is a coreference.
+If this is not set for a ground truth label ELEVANT will infer whether the label is a coreference or not from the mention text (a mention is marked as a coreference if it is a pronoun or of the format "the *type*").

 Your benchmark file should look something like this: